 The program provides an 18-credit sequence of courses designed specifically for classroom and resource teachers who are working with gifted students.
-Courses include assignments to observe gifted students and to design and present lessons that are appropriate for their intellectual and developmental needs.
+Candidates will study the foundations of gifted education, characteristics of gifted learners, and hone their knowledge and skills in curriculum, instruction, and assessment to meet the needs of academically talented students in their classrooms.
+As part of the program, candidates will observe gifted students and design and present lessons that are appropriate for gifted students’ cognitive and affective needs.

 The objectives of the program are to prepare students who are able to:

-|Graduate Certificate in Gifted Education|
+|Graduate Certificate: Gifted Education|

-|Online application form|
+|Application Requirements:||Online application form|

 |$80.00 application fee|

-|A 500-word essay discussing the reasons you wish to pursue a degree at Johns Hopkins University, focusing on your long-term goals and how your academic program will complement those goals.
+|Essay: A 500-word essay discussing the reasons you wish to pursue a degree at Johns Hopkins University, focusing on your long-term goals and how your academic program will complement those goals.
 Discuss the strengths and weaknesses in your academic background, as well as any additional comments that will assist in evaluating your application materials.
 Essays should be submitted in a typed format on a separate sheet of paper.|

-|Two Letters of Recommendation:|
+|Two letters of recommendation|